-At any budget, you can get a great tent that will keep you protected from the elements (and bugs!).
+At any budget, you can get a great car camping tent that will keep you protected from the elements.
 A 3-season tent will work for almost all campers (unless your first trip is in the snow, which we might not suggest).
-The person count (2/4/6 person sleeping room) is not standardized, pay attention to the floor area, you should aim for around 30 square feet/person.
-This is where your little person (or people) definitely count.
-Unless you enjoy a piled-up and verticle stack sleeping situation, a 2-person tent isn’t going to cut it for a family of 3 or more.
-Now is not the time to go big.
-You don’t need a multi-room sectioned tent either, enough space to keep a toddler close, but not on-top of you during the night and some room to move if the weather turns foul.
+The person count (2/4/6 person sleeping room) is not standardized so pay attention to the floor area.
+You should aim for around 30 square feet/person.
+We have used a 6 person tent before, but currently opt for two three person tents for our family of 5.
+We like the storage at home and the fact that finding two smaller footprints is easier than finding one giant footprint to set up.

-Once you have a tent, we suggest a trial run setting up the tent in your yard or basement (wherever you have space).
+Once you have a tent, we suggest a trial run setting up the tent in your yard, living room, or basement (wherever you have space).
 Practicing sleeping or napping in the tent before you take things on the road is also a great idea.
-For our city-dweller friends and NYC neighbors, do arrive before sundown to get things squared away!
-If you can put together a piece of Ikea furniture, you can put up a tent!

 Sleeping Pad vs Cot

 For adults and bigger kiddos, as mentioned earlier, we like the 3.5-inch self-inflating sleeping pads.
 They are super comfortable and don’t take up an unreasonable amount of space in the car or tent.
 But most importantly, they inflate themselves!
-You have enough to do leave this one to science.
+You have enough to do, leave this one to science.
 Push them right next to each other in the tent to keep little ones at arm’s length and yourself cozy and resting easy.
 We recently used them for the oldest boys when camping on a plywood floor and they were perfect!
 The boys also used them as wrestling mats, including a few child sized body slams.
 They cushioned the falls and held up great.